AdamClements/latest-clojure-libraries/README.md

 Requires *curl* to be installed on your system and accessible on your
 $PATH, install with your package manager.

-Installation is through the Marmalade respository M-x package install then type "latest-clojars"
+Installation is through the Marmalade respository M-x package-install "latest-clojars"

 ### Usage: